 Pretty handy when you need to get rid of gazillion layers of paint, isn’t it?
 Flip it back, and you can easily finish off your piece with the finishing mode.

-It has a variable speed for even more control with Constant Response circuitry that keeps the speed maintained under heavy loads and a vacuum port for dust collection and mess-free work.
-The body is built of solid materials and all bearings and gears and switch are sealed against dust for long durability.
+It has a variable speed for even more control with a Constant Response circuit that keeps the speed maintained under heavy loads and a vacuum port for dust collection and mess-free work.
+The body is built of solid materials, and all bearings and gears, as well as the switch, are sealed against dust for long durability.

 - 6 in sanding pad